 Gain a deeper understanding of returns across the risk spectrum

-Identify any potential areas where sufficient returns are not being made, either in a current or alternate economic environment
+Identify any potential areas where sufficient returns are not being made, either in a current or alternative economic environment

 Evaluate headline rates and additional rates for effective Risk Based Pricing.